CodeNow/api/README.md

 * we no longer attach a default file list to the project model
 * instead, we tag file resources as being default or not

+* we no longer track whether a project is edited or not
+* if its not edited then we should never created, we should just run the parent
+* in the worst case the project can be deleted at the end of session, but not persisted

 * simply run scripts/migrate.js to covert your existing database

 code coverage